Parents, employees question ice cream shop practices

 RestaurantInsider.com also weighs in on what the New York State Department of Labor says about how businesses are required to handle tips.
 It states: “… to be acceptable under law, a tip pool ‘must be completely voluntary, initiated by the employees themselves with or without the knowledge of management, and not made part of the terms of hire or conditions of continuing employment.’
 This means that an employer may not be involved in a tip pool — other than that of a ‘ministerial’ or administrative function of ‘distributing tips charged on credit cards according to a formula devised solely by the affected employees.’”
 It further states: “… a restaurant owner cannot determine whether or not he wants to be a ‘pooled house’ (for tips) — it is up to the employees only.”

 Meanwhile, the love affair with ice cream continues across the country.
 According to businessinsider.com, Americans consume an average of 5.5 gallons of ice cream per person per year, the second most in the world.
 New Zealand gets the biggest scoop.
 Its residents enjoy 7.5 gallons each per year.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.